evili/LocoNetMbed/README.md

 It will be much easier if your board has Arduino-UNO comptaible pinout (like the the STM32 Nucleo boards).

-You must configure in your program the LocoNet Tx and Rx pins (the defaults correspond to the original Arduino-UNO pinout).
+You must configure in your program the LocoNet Tx and Rx pins (defaults correspond to the original Arduino-UNO pinout).

 ## Changes in code